quasarframework/quasar-framework.org/source/api/core-js-events.md

 Events are important for the inner workings of your App and also for writing Quasar Plugins.
 Sometimes you need an event bus or a publish/subscribe channel.
 An emitter solves this need.

+If you are looking for the Events List, it is [here](/guide/quasar-events-list.html).

 ## Creating an Emitter
 We call an emitter an object who is capable of registering and triggering events.